History of Dominion Energy in Timeline

 2017: Fortune 500 Listing

-In 2017, Dominion was listed as #238 on the Fortune 500.
+In 2017, Dominion was ranked #238 on the Fortune 500 list, recognizing its financial success and market presence.

-May 2018: Groundbreaking of Atlantic Coast Pipeline
+May 2018: Groundbreaking for Atlantic Coast Pipeline

-January 2019: Completion of SCANA Corporation Acquisition
+January 2019: Acquisition of SCANA Corporation

 July 2020: Cancellation of Atlantic Coast Pipeline

-In July 2020, Dominion announced plans to sell natural gas transmission and storage assets to Berkshire Hathaway in a deal estimated at $10 billion.
+In July 2020, Dominion announced plans to sell its natural gas transmission and storage assets to Berkshire Hathaway in a deal estimated at $10 billion.

 2020: Response to Coronavirus Pandemic